 More information for parents can be found at http://www.ruthmiskin.com/

 https://www.oxfordowl.co.uk/for-home/or speak to Mrs Snelling.

-We have a wonderfully interactive and purposeful English Curriculum at Wroughton Academies, which has a clear structure for children to learn how to develop their spoken language, understanding and comprehension into written work.
-This curriculum stretches from Reception to Year 6, so children have continuity in their learning and all lessons build on previous learning.
-For more information see – http://www.talk4writing.co.uk/
+We have a wonderfully purposeful English curriculum at Wroughton Academies, which has a clear structure for children to learn how to develop their spoken language, understanding and comprehension into written work.
+We follow the Read to Write programme of study which uses rich texts to develop the skills needed to become successful writers.

 From Reception to Year 6 we follow the National Curriculum for mathematics and with clear planned progression at each stage.
 We have very higher expectations in regards to children knowing all of their times-tables by the end of Year 4, we focus on mastery principles and also ensure that there is a high early focus on number, but children are able to calculate and reason at a more complex level as their knowledge develops.